skip to content

 In particular, I am interested in the final part of a black hole merger, called the ringdown.
 The gravitational waves produced during this period can be modelled as normal modes, which dissipate due to the nature of the spacetime.
 As a result, we call them quasinormal modes (QNMs).

 We can determine the frequencies of QNMs for a Kerr black hole with a given mass and spin.
-However, we must use data or simulations to look at which modes are present in the signal.
-I currently work with simulations from the SXS collaboration to develop methods to detect QNMs, particularly second-order modes.
+However, the QNM content and amplitudes are dependent on the nature of the perturbation of the black hole.
+I currently work with numerical relativity simulations from the SXS collaboration to develop methods to detect QNMs, particularly second-order modes.
 I am also interested in what these modes might be able to tell us about black holes and gravity.

 More generally, I am interested in ways to test fundamental physics using astrophysics and cosmology.
 I am also interested in the philosophy of physics.

-You can find out more on my website (on the right), including information on science writing and communication I am doing.
+You can find out more on my website, including information on science writing and communication I am doing.

 Biography